 1. Replace Thermostat

-On average, you will spend $125 to $300 to have the car thermostat replaced.
+On average, you will spend $125 to $300 to replace the car thermostat.
 However, it’s not a difficult job to do yourself.

-Start by finding the thermostat.
-It is probably where the top radiator hose joins the engine, but it could also be on the bottom hose.
+Start by locating the thermostat.
+It is probably located where the top radiator hose joins the engine, but it could also be on the bottom hose.
 Remove the clamp and catch the coolant in a bucket underneath.

 2. Fill Cooling System